genielabs/homegenie.it/source/mini/1.2/examples/smart-shutters/index.md

 shell and other parts can be customized to fit different models.
 Easy to calibrate, fast and reliable positioning, it also auto-detects and reports eventual mechanical issues.
-Can be automated using [HomeGenie Panel](../../../../panel) and [HomeGenie Server](../../../../server) for instance to optimize the light income based on the solar position or simply to suit you daily routines and preferences.
+Can be automated using [HomeGenie Panel](../../../../panel) and [HomeGenie Server](../../../../server) for instance to optimize the light income based on solar time or simply to suit you daily routines and preferences.
 It can be battery-powered and recharged automatically using a small solar panel.